BenjaminKobjolke/auto-face-blur/README.md

 # Changes to the original repository

 - source directory can also be set via argument: face_blur.py "c:\test"
+- setup file for windows: setup.bat
+- it will create two subfolders in our input folder
+ - blurred: where it stores the results
+ - unblurred: where it moves the original files to

 # Face Blur